dulingo

 Understanding the features and objectives of both Duolingo and CEFR will help you understand the conversion.
 Here are some frequently asked questions that you can check out.

-What is the difficulty level of the Duolingo test?
+What level of Duolingo is C1?

 Leave a Reply